 While these are all valid ways to decide who pays for the wedding, you’ll want to choose the right fit for you, your spouse-to-be, and your families.
 Once you’ve collectively decided on the ideal way to pay for the wedding, keeping track of the planned expenses will reduce stress for everyone.

-The best way to stick to a wedding budget is to keep track of it.
-Start by outlining the potential costs of the wedding, broken down by sections.
+The best way to stick to those planned expenses is to keep track of it in a budget.
+Start by outlining the potential costs of the wedding, broken down by sections or categories.
 Here’s one of our favorite wedding budget templates.
 Use this as a jumping off point and you’ll be well on your way to being a wedding budget pro.